deeplearn-art/animatediff-cli-prompt-travel/README.md

       "save_input_image": true,
       # Ratio of image prompt vs text prompt (important).
 Even if you want to emphasize only the image prompt in 1.0, do not leave prompt/neg prompt empty, but specify a general text such as "best quality".
       "scale": 0.5,
-      # IP-Adapter or IP-Adapter Plus or IP-Adapter Plus Face (important) It would be a completely different outcome.
+      # IP-Adapter/IP-Adapter Full Face/IP-Adapter Plus Face/IP-Adapter Plus/IP-Adapter Light (important) It would be a completely different outcome.
 Not always PLUS a superior result.
+      "is_full_face": false,
-      "is_plus_face": true,
+      "is_plus_face": false,
-      "is_plus": true
+      "is_plus": true,
+      "is_light": false
   },
   "img2img_map": {
       # enable/disable